microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndRedisProvider/README.md

 ## Usage Details

-- Checkout the Program.cs file that outlines how you can implement the caching and store the data in Azure Redis.
+- `Program.cs` file outlines how you can implement the caching and store the data in Azure Redis.

-- AddMemoryCache: Look at [this .NET documentation page](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.memorycacheservicecollectionextensions.addmemorycache?view=dotnet-plat-ext-6.0) for more information.
+- AddMemoryCache: Please refer to [this .NET documentation page](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.memorycacheservicecollectionextensions.addmemorycache?view=dotnet-plat-ext-6.0) for more information.

 - **Option Pattern** uses classes to provide strongly typed access to groups of related settings.
 Look at [this .NET documentation page](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#environment-variables) for more information.